From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 The autocomplete era

-But here's the thing about autocomplete: it optimizes the wrong bottleneck.
+Autocomplete optimizes the wrong bottleneck, though.
 Writing code was never the slow part.
-Thinking about what to write, understanding the existing system, figuring out the right approach — that's where most of the time goes.
+Thinking about what to write, understanding the existing system, figuring out the right approach, that's where most of the time goes.
 Autocomplete made me type faster.
 It didn't make me think faster.

 But it still felt like I was a developer who happened to have a smart assistant.
 I was still the one reading files, deciding what to change, reviewing every suggestion line by line.
 The AI was a better autocomplete, not a collaborator.